sharkannon/LinkOverflow/README.md

 ##Assumptions
 I've had to make some assumptions based on my understanding of how Django works and installs:

+1. You are executing this on Linux (Though if you run main.py from "linkoverflow" it should work on Windows).
-1. The application will be packaged in a .zip file called linkoverflow.zip.
+2. The application will be packaged in a .zip file called linkoverflow.zip.
-2. You created the site by using (Or use the same structure it generates): `django-admin.py startproject linkoverflow`
+3. You created the site by using (Or use the same structure it generates): `django-admin.py startproject linkoverflow`
-3. You've zipped the package from the top folder (When you unpack the zip, you would find manage.py in the linkoverflow folder).
+4. You've zipped the package from the top folder (When you unpack the zip, you would find manage.py in the linkoverflow folder).
-4. You are using sqlite vs postgres or mysql.
+5. You are using sqlite vs postgres or mysql.

 ##Running the application
 1. Check out the application: `git clone https://github.com/sharkannon/LinkOverflow.git`